-Tesla’s inventory is one of the largest short-term assets in the balance sheet, totaling as much as 30% of current assets as disclosed in the 1Q 2020 quarterly filing.
+Tesla’s inventory is one of the largest short-term assets in the balance sheet, making up as much as 15% of the company’s total current assets as disclosed in the 4Q 2020 financial results.

-The inventory will generate substantial future economic benefit in terms of revenue for Tesla.
+The inventory will generate substantial future economic benefits for Tesla.
 As a result, the inventory is an important figure that investor should pay attention to from quarter to quarter.

-This article talks mainly about Tesla’s inventory levels and most topics covered here will be revolved around the comparison between Tesla and General Motors’ inventory and the respective ratios.
+This article talks mainly about Tesla’s inventory levels.
+Most topics covered here will be revolved around the comparison between Tesla and General Motors’ inventory and the respective ratios.

-Although Tesla’s business model is different from General Motors in the sense that Tesla’s model is retailed based whereas General Motors is wholesale based, the comparison between the two major automakers’ inventories reveals a vast difference in some of the ratio such as days of sales and turnover ratio as well as those that relates to revenue and current assets.
+Although Tesla’s business model is different from General Motors in the sense that Tesla’s model is retailed based whereas General Motors is wholesale based, the comparison between the two reveals a vast difference in some of the ratio, including the days of sales and turnover ratio as well as those that relates to revenue and current assets.

-Before going further into the detail of Tesla inventory levels and management efficiency as well as other variables such as inventory turnover ratio and days sales, let’s take a quick look at what makes up Tesla’s inventory.
+Before going further into the detail of Tesla inventory levels and ratios such as the inventory turnover ratio and days sales, let’s take a quick look at what makes up Tesla’s inventory.

 Tesla’s inventory basically consists of the following components: